isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-make-you-sick/index.md

 ** First, if you experience any of the above listed allergic reactions after a bed bug bite, seek immediate medical assistance.

-Ive listed some first aid actions you can administer before getting to your physician for further examination.
-- Clean with warm water.
+Ive listed some first aid actions you can administer before getting to your physician for further examination. - Clean with warm water. - Apply anti-itch cream or antihistamine and corticosteroid creams on the bite section. - you can purchase these from pharmacy or chemist. - Leave the part uncovered for the medication to work.
-- Apply anti
-- itch cream or antihistamine and corticosteroid creams on the bite section.
-- you can purchase these from pharmacy or chemist.
-- Leave the part uncovered for the medication to work.

-In case the reaction is rapid, I advise you rush to hospital or;
-- Conduct an injection with either corticosteroid, antihistamine or epinephrine medicine immediatelly.
+In case the reaction is rapid, I advise you rush to hospital or; - Conduct an injection with either corticosteroid, antihistamine or epinephrine medicine immediatelly.

 ###  **3. Can Bed Bugs Make You Tired?**